Sign In

 Personality and Emotional Intelligence

 Glen of Imaal Terriers possess high levels of emotional intelligence, evidenced by their ability to sense and respond to human emotions effectively.
-Known for their spunky yet gentle demeanor, they display empathy and patience, critical traits for interacting with individuals who may be experiencing stress or discomfort.
+Known for their spunky yet gentle demeanor, they display empathy and patience.
+These traits are critical for interacting with individuals who may be experiencing stress or discomfort.

 Here are some personality highlights that influence their success as therapy dogs:

-- Adaptability: They adapt well to varied environments, showcasing resilience against loud noises or sudden changes, which can often distress other breeds.
+• Adaptability: They adapt well to varied environments.
+They showcase resilience against loud noises or sudden changes, which can often distress other breeds.

 Environments Where Glen of Imaal Terrier Excels

-The breed is particularly well-suited to quiet, controlled environments where their natural calmness shines.
-They are excellent in settings such as assisted living facilities, rehabilitation centers, and schools, where their balanced energy level allows them to engage or rest as required.
+The breed is well-suited to quiet, controlled environments where their natural calmness shines.
+For instance, they are excellent in settings such as assisted living facilities.
+Additionally, they do well in rehabilitation centers and schools.
+Their balanced energy level allows them to engage or rest as required.

 Common Therapy Settings